tokend/knowledge-base/tech/guides/create_token.md

 # Create your first token

 Let's suppose, Bob has a box of bananas.
-He now wants to create a token that will represent the banana and start sharing them with everybody or even trade his bananas on coconuts.
+He now wants to create a banana-backed token, issue a certain number of it, and start sharing them with everybody or even trade.
 Let's write the simple app that will allow Bob to distribute his bananas to everyone in the world.

-As you know, TokenD itself is a private blockchain, so not everyone is allowed to mutate the ledger.
-For example, to be able to create tokens, your user must pass the KYC procedure and verify that he is a trusted authority.
-In technical terms, the account who creates the token must have `SYNDICATE` [account type][1].
+Essentially, TokenD allows you to build a private blockchain, meanining not everyone is allowed to mutate the ledger.
+For example, to be able to create tokens, a user must pass the KYC procedure and verify that he is a trusted authority.
+In technical terms, the account managing to create its custom token must have the `SYNDICATE` [account type][1].

-For more technical details about KYC submission, read the [KYC docs][2]
+For more technical details about KYC procedure, see the [KYC docs][2]

 ## Request

-OK, Bob already has a `Syndicate` account and can start to create his own tokens.
-He is able to do this using [Asset Creation Request][3] operation:
+OK, Bob already has a `Syndicate` account and is now able to create his custom token.
+He will do this the using [Asset Creation Request][3] operation:

 ```js